brefphp/bref/docs/installation.md

 composer require bref/bref
 ```

-> Make sure that you have installed a version greater than or equal to 1.0.* of Bref.
+> Make sure that the version of Bref that was installed is 1.0 or greater.

 > To run the latest version of Bref you must have PHP 7.3 or greater!
 If you are using PHP 7.2 or less, an outdated version of Bref will be installed instead.